waysact/react-style/README.md

   }

 });
 ```

 Why?
 ---
-CSS is problematic to maintain.
+CSS is problematic to maintain and components give all the borders you actually need.

 What does it actually do?
 ---
 - remove the CSS block
-- connect the (something.)css.something blocks to css
+- connect the (something.)css.something blocks to CSS
-- create CSS with annoyingly small CSS className selectors
+- create CSS with annoyingly small CSS className selectors (3 characters max - up to 140908 classes)
+- CSS is coupled to the component and can be passed to another component via props (``aProp={this.css.something}``)
-- isn't smart about actual references to the css object
+- isn't smart about actual references to the CSS object
+- the javascript code inside the CSS block isn't interpreted, so only Strings should be used as values

 Usage
 ---